Cricket/Hockey pitch, 6 shale courts, 1 bowling green, 2 squash courts. Bar area upstairs.

-In 1996, after falling on hard times financially, the original Queensgate building and site which had encompassed a Cricket/Hockey pitch, 2 BowlIng greens, 6 shale Tennis courts, 2 Squash courts and a two storey clubhouse, was knocked down and the land sold for a housing development.
+In 1996, after falling on hard times financially, due to falling squash membership and a general disarray amongst the different sections, the original building and site which had encompassed a Cricket/Hockey pitch, 2 Bowling greens, 6 shale Tennis courts, 2 Squash courts and a two-storey clubhouse, was knocked down and the land sold for a housing development.

 We currently have 4 Ladies’ and 4 Men’s teams playing in the North East Cheshire Leagues.
 We also have 4 winter league teams which are mixed teams.

 The juniors have been outstanding for a number of years on the trot, being Division champions at all age levels.
 There is the ever popular Junior Club Night every Friday from 4-7 pm in term-time.
 Why not come down and give a try for FREE!

 Adult Social tennis is held on Tuesday nights and Saturday afternoons.
 The 1st Tuesday of every month is an American style tournament with a theme and prizes, followed by drinks and snacks in the clubhouse which is proving very popular.
 This is the best time to come if you are a new member and haven’t played tennis for a while.

 Tennis is a game that most people have played by the time they become an adult at some point, either at school or having a knock about with friends on holiday etc. It is a very sociable game which also helps to improve fitness and well-being, just from running around in the fresh air.
 We have people in their 70’s and 80’s still playing on a regular basis!

 If you’ve not played for some time but would like to give it another try, why not come for a FREE TRIAL!
 Pop down on a Tuesday night 7-9 pm or a Saturday afternoon 2-4 pm